|c. Jessica Fisher via Wikimedia Commons|

 "What am I supposed to do?"

 "I'll send you to a physical therapist."
 She turned to pick up her prescription pad.
 "There's a good practice only a block away from here.
 They'll help you work your leg back into shape.
-It'll probably take all summer and you'll only make progress if you work hard."
+It'll probably take all summer.
+Keep in mind, you'll only make progress if you work hard."

 "Will I be normal by school?"
 He threw himself onto the exam table.
-When he turned to sit, he stared at his normal foot, not the one he'd bandaged, as if he were envisioning the looks he might get from other teens for appearing asymmetrical.
+When he turned to sit, he stared at his normal foot, not the one he'd bandaged, as if he were envisioning the looks he might get from other teens for being so asymmetrical.

 The boy's mother stood in silence for a while.
 She watched the doctor writing on the pad.
 When her son picked up a magazine, content to ignore the adults in the room, she leaned over.